-This is what we pondered when it dawned on us this weekend that Martin Luther King Jr’s day is celebrated on Monday January 21st 2013.
+This is what we pondered when it dawned on us this weekend that Martin Luther King Jr’s day is soon to be celebrated.

->

-> We’re simple folk who like working with our hands so we decided to hit the kitchen to cook up some of Martin Luther King Jr’s favorite foods.
+We’re simple folk who like working with our hands so we decided to hit the kitchen to cook up some of Martin Luther King Jr’s favorite foods.

 Which gave us a great excuse to settle back on the old Broyhill sofa and do some serious research on a menu.
 The internet offered a few million options when we punched in the key words and after a bit we found a wonderful article here in the online edition of the Knoxville News Sentinel.

 We grew up reading this newspaper because we were raised 80 miles from Knoxville, Tennessee, and our granddad Big Jim Sullivan was a news junkie who devoured any print media you’d put in front of him.

 During the course of the article, the author tours Martin Luther King Jr’s Atlanta birth-home where we read the following: “Appliances and table settings reflect the 1930s and 1940s.
 A favorite meal was the Sunday feast of fried chicken, collard greens, black-eyed peas and corn bread.”

 The Dr sounds like he was an eater after our own hearts as these are some of our very favorite foods.

 Growing up in Kentucky means you better have a good fried chicken recipe in your arsenal.
 This is one of the best ones we’ve ever implemented